 Please note that the $5,000 stipend you receive from the Federalist Society includes Federal Work-Study funding; they are not separate awards.
 So recipients of the Federalist Society stipend will receive $3000 in federal work study funds and $2000 in Federalist Society stipend funds for a total award of $5000.

-The Federalist Society was founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
-This entails reordering priorities within the legal system to place a premium on individual liberty, traditional values, and the rule of law.
+The Federalist Society for Law and Public Policy Studies is a group of conservatives and libertarians interested in the current state of the legal order.
+It is founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
+For more information, please visit www.fedsoc.org.